bemowski/gitlab.vagrant/readme.md

 Uploading an existing git project
 ---------------------------------

-Create the project as a user or as admin
+Create the project as a user or as admin.
+Follow instructions for pushing.

 Log Files